KosarAlidadi/N-queen/README.md

 ---

 ##  How to Use

-1. Run the application.
+1. Run the app.
-2. Enter the number of queens (e.g., 8) in the input field.
-3. Use the buttons:
-   - **Backtracking**: Solves the problem using the backtracking algorithm and displays the first solution.
+2. Enter board size (e.g. 8 for 8×8).
+3. (Optional) Use "Manual Input" to place queens before solving.
+4. Choose your algorithm:
-   - **Next Solution**: Shows the next available solution (in Backtracking mode).
+   - Backtracking
-   - **Genetic Algorithm**: Uses a genetic approach to find a solution.

-> Note: If the queen image (`queen.png`) is missing in the project directory, the program will not run.
+   - Genetic
+   - CSP
+5. The board will show step-by-step movement to the final solution.

 ---

-## Queen Image Instructions
+##  Notes

-The `queen.png` image must be located in the same directory as the project files.
-The image is dynamically resized based on the board cell size.

-**Recommendation**: Use a PNG image with a transparent background for better visual integration with the chessboard.
+- Ensure queen.png is in the same directory as gui.py.
+- Manual input requires clicking on the board to place queens before running the algorithm.
+- For Genetic and CSP, manual state must be valid (no conflicts).

 ---

-##  Future Plans (Roadmap)
+##  Future Features

-- [ ] Implement a csp Algorithm
-- [ ] Display movement sequences for algorithms
+- [ ] Adjustable animation speed
-- [ ] Support custom initial states
+- [ ] Save/load board states
-- [ ] Allow manual algorithm selection and animation speed control
+- [ ] Export solution to file
+- [ ] Enhanced CSP heuristics (e.g., MRV, degree heuristic)

 ---

-## Developer
+##  Author

 Kosar Alidadi
+For educational purposes – feel free to use and modify with attribution.

 ---

 ##  License

-This project is free for educational use.
-Feel free to use and modify it with proper attribution.lgorithms 3.
-CSP
+This project is free for academic and personal use.